scikit-rt/scikit-rt/doc/image_registration.md

 ### 2. Installing elastix

 1. Download the elastix binaries corresponding to your operating system from here: https://github.com/SuperElastix/elastix/releases/tag/5.0.1
-2. Extract the folder and either make a note of where you saved it or add to your `$PATH` environment variable (if using mac/linux).
+2. Extract the folder and either make a note of where you saved it, or add the `bin` folder to your `$PATH` environment variable and `lib` folder to your `$DYLDLIBRARYPATH` variable (if using mac/linux).

 ### 3. Downloading example elastix parameter files